ITECOMMPAY/jaeger-client-php-ext/README.md

 ## Other info

 Extension tries its best to deliver trace to the agent.
-And if the trace is size overflows UDP package - we split spans into several copies and flush them one by one so that you'll get multiple identical spans with a sequential set of logs.
+And if the trace's size overflows UDP package - we split spans into several copies and flush them one by one so that you'll get multiple identical spans with a sequential set of logs.

 ## License